Does Canvas Track Tabs: Monitor Open Browsers or Switch?

 Flexibility

-Through the tracking of browser tabs, students can do exams successfully out of class.
-Teachers do not have to be worried that students will cheat during online exams.
+Through the tracking of browser tabs, students can successfully complete exams outside of class.
+Teachers do not have to worry that students will cheat during online exams.

-The burden of administering face-to-face exams is reduced and the assessment of students is made easier.
+The burden of administering face-to-face exams is reduced, and student assessment is made easier.

 This is suitable for students who cannot make it to classes during normal working hours and therefore increases the intake in different course